 We recommend parking at Downtown Car Park, with access from Customs Street West.

-Museum visitors can purchase half price car parking vouchers (either half or full day) from our ticketing desk.
+Museum visitors can purchase discounted car parking vouchers (for up to 8 hours) from our ticketing desk.
 Simply use the discounted voucher at the pay station inside the carpark to validate your ticket when you return to your car.

 There is mobility parking in Downtown Car Park.